System Shock/Version Differences

 The fire extinguisher and (still unused) "warecasing" items switched names, and had their names slightly adjusted in the process.
 This results in fire extinguishers showing the somewhat ambiguous name of "equipment" when picked up in the demo.

 The original floppy disk release of the game contains a few things that were improved or reworked in the enhanced CD-ROM release, some more noticeably than others.
-Apart from the minor engine tweaks, higher resolution support, and voice acting, the cutscenes were also upgraded and some minor tweaks were made to the levels.
+Apart from the minor engine tweaks, higher resolution support, and voice acting, the cutscenes were also upgraded and some minor tweaks were made to the levels and a few other things.

 Do some still scene comparisons for the other two, there are a few noticeable but minor differences